-The student will understand the roles and responsibilities of employers and employees and workplace programs as they relate to the operation of PME.
+The student should understand the roles and responsibilities of employers and employees and workplace programs as they relate to the operation of PME.

-- 1. The student will be aware of employers' responsibilities as they relate to the operation of PME. - 2.
-The student will be aware of employees' responsibilities as they relate to the operation of PME. - 3.
-The student will be aware of the key elements of a health and safety program for PME operators. - 4.
-The student will be aware of requirements of an Emergency Response Plan. - 5.
-The student will be aware of management, and supervision responsibilities as they relate to the operation of PME. - 6.
-The student will understand competency requirements as they relate to the operation of PME. - 7.
-The student will be aware of the elements of proper job planning and hazard assessment as they relate to the operation of PME. - 8.
-Facility Design; students will be aware of workplace requirements.
+- 1. The student should be aware of employers' responsibilities as they relate to the operation of PME. - 2.
+The student should be aware of employees' responsibilities as they relate to the operation of PME. - 3.
+The student should be aware of the key elements of a health and safety program for PME operators. - 4.
+The student should be aware of requirements of an Emergency Response Plan. - 5.
+The student should be aware of management, and supervision responsibilities as they relate to the operation of PME. - 6.
+The student should understand competency requirements as they relate to the operation of PME. - 7.
+The student should be aware of the elements of proper job planning and hazard assessment as they relate to the operation of PME. - 8.
+Facility Design; students should be aware of workplace requirements.